SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [task-description]
 ## Description

-Create a program to calculate the average living cost for a family over some time.
+Create a program to calculate the living cost for a family over a period of time.

 Their monthly expenses are as follows:

 - Electricity - every month the bill is different and will be read from the console
 - Water - 20$
 - Internet - 15$
-- Other expenses - a sum the bills for electricity, water and internet and add 20%
+- Other expenses - calculated by summing the bills for electricity, water and internet and adding 20% to the final result

-For each bill, you need to calculate how much total is paid for all months.

 # Input